 Today, the Nature Center is a national leader among nature centers, enriching lives through education, innovative programs, and community involvement.
 Thousands of students visit the Nature Center each year.
 For many, these visits are their first experience in nature.
 With vintage and contemporary photography, as well as historical data, letters and clippings, the story is told by combining the authors' narrative with the personal stories of those involved in the founding and evolution of the Nature Center.

-The book will be available in the Nature Center's gift shop and local bookshops.
+The book is available in the Nature Center's gift shop and local bookshops.
 To learn more or to purchase your copy online, please visit www.artographypress.com.